Trademark Attorney Services

 Your U.S. registered trademark gives you protection within the Unites States and its territories.
 Your mark won’t be protected in other countries unless you register your trademarks in those countries.
 Speak to a trademark attorney about how to ensure your brand is protected around the globe.

-Additional Information on Trademark Registration for San Diego Businesses
+Why Trademark Registration Matters for San Diego Businesses